InterActionNGO/ngoaidmap/README.md

   brew install rbenv
   rbenv init
 ```
 It is recommended that you double-check the [installation instructions](https://github.com/rbenv/rbenv#homebrew-on-mac-os-x) for installing rbenv with Homebrew.
-Theres is also a git alternative to installing rbenv.
+There is a git alternative to installing rbenv as well.

 #### Install NVM:
 It is recommended that you use [NVM](https://github.com/creationix/nvm) to install and manage your [Node](http://nodejs.org/) and corresponding npm versions.
 There is no Homebrew option for installing NVM.